davidmunkacsi93/professional-bookshelf/README.md

 - Julie Zhuo - The Making of a Manager
 - Sun Tzu - The Art of War
 - Tom Peters, Robert H. Waterman - In Search of Excellence: Lessons from America's Best-Run Companies
+- Niccolò Machiavelli - The Prince

 ## In Progress

-- Josh Goldberg - Learning Typescript: Enhance Your Web Development Skills Using Type-safe Javascript
+- TBD

 ## Coming soon...
 - TBD